Delaware • New Jersey • Pennsylvania

 • To understand risks to designated uses (e.g., source water protection, fish consumption advisories, maintenance and propagation of fish and other aquatic life); and

-• To evaluate the efficacy of regulatory and management strategies in reducing exposure and risks from PFAS.
+• To evaluate the efficacy of regulatory and reduction management strategies in reducing exposure and risks from PFAS.

-What Do the Data Show?
+What Do the Data Show to Date?

 • Surface water concentrations of PFAS appear to be below regional and national guidelines in areas designated as drinking water sources.